-• Finally, if you took a snapshot while the machine was running, the memory state of the machine is also saved in the snapshot (the same way the memory can be saved when you close the VM window).
-When you restore such a snapshot, execution resumes at exactly the point when the snapshot was taken.
+- Finally, if you took a snapshot while the machine was running, the memory state of the machine is also saved in the snapshot (the same way the memory can be saved when you close the VM window).
+When you restore such a snapshot, execution resumes at exactly the point when the snapshot was taken. - The memory state file can be as large as the memory size of the virtual machine and will therefore occupy quite some disk space as well.